pyprojectx/px-demo/README.md

 ./pw http http://pie.dev/get
 # do you regularly make the same http request? just create an alias
 ./pw postjson

-# is your project running on AWS?
-Use the AWS CLI...
-./pw aws --version
 ```

 ## Jupyter notebooks